uqrs/abulia/README.md

 `binmake` depends on one or more of each `binpack-$ARCH` to have been transferred to the target system.
 `binmake` will create a new subdirectory `$PWD/.abulia/binpack-$ARCH` before unpacking the statically linked binaries found in the pack.
 It will then modify the `$PATH` variable in `$PWD/.abulia/abuliarc`.

+## Todo
+abulia has several issues that need to be fixed:
+- abulia does not yet support other ways of attaining a reverse shell (nmap, lua, irb, etc.)- it currently relies on `python` and `pty`.
+- abulia does not yet support other ways of initiating connections other than netcat; no support for `socat` or gnu/awk+network-based shelling.
+- abulia produces one or two lines of garbage on the screen when achieving a reverse shell; this has yet to be fixed.
+- abulia relies on some ugly hacks and `timing` to keep working; this is ugly and should ideally be fixed.
+- exiting the abulia shell renders your terminal garbage, requiring you to close it.